John Burns, Eric Giler, Steve Taylor and Craig MacDonald

 Steve, Craig, Eric and John in Boston, December 2010

 Now collaborating in the digital age, they were able to exchange ideas long distance.
 Through their efforts they put together their first new tune, "Mopar" ... an homage to Steve's 1946 Dodge, which, back in 1972 had become the bands official means of transportation.

 When John and Craig played "Mopar" for Steve he was flattered by the homage and eagerly added vocals and a bass line to the track.

 Shortly after that, Old Scots was born (Burns, MacDonald, & Taylor) .
 In 2010, they published their first album of original tunes, "39" so titled because it had taken them that many years to record their original work.
-Since then they've published over 60 original tunes on five albums, their latest being "Can't Not Do It" (released Fall 2020)
+Since then they've published over 60 original tunes on five albums, their latest being "Can't Not Do It" (released for Christmas 2020)